vladbv/daily-coding-problem/README.md

 Given the array [-5, -1, -8, -9], the maximum sum would be 0, since we would not take any elements.

 Do this in O(N) time.
+<h2>Problem 64</h2>

+This question was asked by Wish.

+Implement division of two positive integers without using the division, multiplication, or modulus operators.
+Return the quotient as an integer, ignoring the remainder.